vertica/vertica-python/README.md

 [![PyPI version](https://badge.fury.io/py/vertica-python.png)](http://badge.fury.io/py/vertica-python)

-0.4.2 breaks some of the older query interfaces (row_handler callback, and connection.query).
+0.4.x breaks some of the older query interfaces (row_handler callback, and connection.query).
 It replaces the row_handler callback with an iterate() method.
 Please see examples below

+If you are on 0.4.1 - 0.4.3, please upgrade to 0.4.5 as there are various bug fixes

 vertica-python is a native Python adapter for the Vertica (http://www.vertica.com) database.